 If you want to see common proofing times for particular bread types, see my proofing guide tables.

-Scoring stops the escaping gas from exploring weak points in the dough and rupturing the crust.
-We only tend to cut white loaves as they have a plethora of simple sugars available to feed the yeast.
-Whole wheat doughs made from other whole grain flours such as rye and spelt do not need to be scored.
+Scoring stops excessive amounts of gas from exploiting weak points in the dough and rupturing the crust.
+As white loaves have a plethora of simple sugars available to feed the yeast, they produce the most gas during oven spring.

 When is bread ready to come out of the oven?

-A glaze or topping can be added after baking, or once cool.
+A glaze or topping can be added to bread after baking or once cooled.
 A glaze (often warmed apricot jam) is applied with a pastry brush.
-Fruit and nuts can be sprinkled on after a glaze to adhere to the sticky surface.
+Fruit and nuts can be sprinkled after a glaze to adhere to the sticky surface.

 Tip: When removing soft rolls from the oven, give the tray a bang on the work surface.
 This helps them set and reduces the likelihood of wrinkles appearing.